Areso/Tasogare-doki/README.md

 # Tasokare-doki
-Tasokare-doki tasogare-doki kawatare-doki kataware-doki Twilight is Rogue-like JS mini-game
+Tasokare-doki tasogare-doki kawatare-doki kataware-doki Twilight is an exploration game.